 Note: Videos and exercises in our courses are for information only and not required to view.
 Final exam questions will not be derived from the videos.
 OSHAcademy is not responsible for video content.

 Successful management is the act of applying effective organizational skills and leadership is the act of applying effective human relations skills.

 Supervisors must understand and apply successful management and leadership principles to make sure their employees enjoy an injury- and illness-free work environment.

-Supervisors can take immediate, direct action to make sure that their work area is safe and healthful for all employees.
+Supervisors can take immediate action to make sure their work area is safe and healthful for all employees.